solyoma/FalconBoard/README.md

         be a square.
         If the area contained any complete drawings or screenshots then the selection will constrict around those.
-		If the Alt key is kept pressed during selection the selection will not constrict to any elements inside it.
+		If the Alt key is pressed before letting the mouse button up the selection will not constrict to any elements inside it.
+		If The Alt key is kept pressed during selection the selection will expand from the original start position and will not constrict when the button is released.
+This way you can draw concentric circles or rectangles.
    -  While a selection is active
         - insert vertical space by pressing F5.
 Height of the space is the height of the selection
         - draw a rectangle around it by pressing the R key.
 For a contracted selection there is a small padding inside this rectangle
         - draw an ellipse or a circle inside it by pressing C
+		- mark the center of the selection by a dot or an x by pressing the corresponding key
         - if there were displayed items inside the area:
             - click inside the area and hold to move the marked items around, on the screen release the button to paste it to that position.